antoniwan/bsky_follower/README.md

 - Never commit your `.env` file to version control
 - Keep your app password secure
-- The application stores user data in a JSON file - ensure proper file permissions
+- The application uses SQLite for data storage - ensure proper file permissions
+- Debug mode should be disabled in production